Chad-Mowbray/certs/README.md

 Now try clicking around the webpage and and watch what happens in the Wireshark window.
 You should see clumps of packets start to populate your screen.

-If you look at the "protocol" columnn, you will notice that some are TCP and others are HTTP--and that TCP preceeds HTTP.
+If you look at the "protocol" column, you will notice that some are TCP and others are HTTP--and that TCP precedes HTTP.
 If you double-click on one of the packets, you'll get a popup window.
 In the top pane of the window, you have five lines.
 Each one of those lines is a "layer" in the network.
 They go from low-level to high-level.
 The first line is the lowest layer, and the last is HTTP.

 These layers bring us to the so-called "OSI model".
 The OSI (Open Systems Interconnection) model is an abstraction that is used to understand the different layers in a network-- all the way from wires to cat pictures.